-Car accidents are an unfortunate fact of life, and there’s nothing from preventing Uber drivers from getting into accidents when driving clients from one location to another.
+Car accidents are an unfortunate fact of life, and there’s nothing preventing Uber drivers from getting into accidents when driving clients from one location to another.
 Uber drivers, after all, are only human like the rest of us.
 And since ridesharing services such as Uber and Lyft are on the rise, more and more Uber vehicles are becoming involved in collisions.

 There really isn’t much of a difference between Uber drivers and regular drivers.
 The main difference is the amount of insurance that is carried by the drivers.
 Ordinary drivers may get away with carrying as little insurance as required (15/39 is the standard — $15,000 per victim and $30,000 per accident.
 This usually limits the amount a victim of a motor accident receives as compensation from an at-fault driver.
 Uber, however, is a multi-billion dollar company that has enormous assets to protect.
-Because of this, Uber requires each driver has to carry West Virgina’s minimum amount of insurance set by Uber – which can be up to a million dollars in some states — of coverage while on the job.
+Because of this, Uber requires each driver has to carry West Virginia’s minimum amount of insurance set by Uber – which can be up to a million dollars in some states — of coverage while on the job.

 This means that four types of victims may be eligible for a much higher compensation amount, depending on their injuries.
 This includes: